JonasLeonhard/Twitter-Wordcloud/README.md

 # Twitter-Wordcloud
 Twitter API datavisualization.
-Shows a wordcloud of the latest tweets of a given search term.
-Using the twitter developer API.
+Shows a wordcloud of the latest tweets of any given search term.
+Using the Twitter developer API.
 Written in Processing.

 ![Startscreen](../master/j_TwitterAPI/data/Screen01.png)
 Search Twitter.